U.S. House GOP backs McCarthy as speaker after tense and chaotic late-night session - NewsBreak

 U.S. House GOP backs McCarthy as speaker after tense and chaotic late-night session

-House Republican Leader Kevin McCarthy (R-CA) gives a thumbs-up after being elected Speaker of the House in the House Chamber at the U.S. Capitol Building on Jan.
-7, 2023.
+U.S. House Republican Leader Kevin McCarthy.
+R-CA, gives a thumbs-up after being elected Speaker of the House in the House Chamber at the U.S. Capitol Building on Jan.
+7, 2023 in Washington, D.C.
 (Photo by Win McNamee/Getty Images)

 WASHINGTON — The U.S. House elected Kevin McCarthy speaker early Saturday after most of the chamber’s Republicans finally gathered behind him, ending a four-day stalemate that led to the most rounds of voting for a speaker since before the Civil War.